hsu-aut/blocksworld_simulation/README.md

 5. `get_status()` - returns the current status from the robot as well as the current positions of each block

+For detailed information about the available REST API endpoints and example requests, see the [API documentation](./simulation/rest-api.md).

 ### Controlling the Robot via MCP

 There is also an MCP server [`mcp_server.py`](./mcp/mcp_server.py) that provides tools to control the robot via the REST API using the commands mentioned.